Menopause Mondays: Mood Swings, Anxiety, Depression, Weight Gain – 3 (Easy!) Ways to Meditate During Menopause

 That looks as attainable as a state of Nirvana and about as believable of one as Narnia, right?
 Think again.
 A study from the University of Pennsylvania found that meditating for just 12 minutes a day improved the moods and even increased the working memory of Marines during deployment.
 I’m betting that if men and women can find peace through meditation when heading into war zones, you can find peace during whatever’s waging war on your mental health (aka plummeting estrogen levels, menopausal weight gain, and, of course, the stresses of daily life).

 “The same traffic jam can have widely divergent effects on the bodies of the people sitting in it.
-If we react as though we are being chased by a lion all day, every day, eventually those adaptations start to work against us,” says Josh Trutt, MD, an expert from PhysioAge Medical Group in New York City.
+If we react as though we are being chased by a lion all day, every day, eventually those adaptations start to work against us,” says Josh Trutt, MD, a healthy aging expert.
 Menopause stress can contribute to memory loss, weight gain, osteoporosis, and even sagging skin!
 Basically, it can make us old!

 Luckily, calming your heart can seriously quiet all that stress buzzing through your mind.
 Consider this: According to Trutt, the heart secretes a hormone called atrial natriuretic peptide, which affects the release of the stress hormone cortisol.
 Also, every time the heart beats, it sends a pressure wave through the arteries.
 When that pressure reaches the brain, the brain’s electrical activity actually changes, he says.
 In other words, your heart can help control how your body responds to stress.